$L$-functions of elliptic curves in ring class extensions of real quadratic fields via regularized theta liftings: Introduction

 defines a quasiprojective variety of dimension $3$ over ${\bf{Q}}$.
-Via the accidental isomorphisms it can be identified as a Siegel threefold.
-Hence, the symmetric space $D(V_{A, 2})$ can be realized as a component in the boundary $\partial \mathfrak{X}_{A, 2}^{\operatorname{BS}}$ of the Borel-Serre compactification $\mathfrak{X}_{A, 2}^{\operatorname{BS}}$ of $\mathfrak{X}_{A,2}$.
-Via Theorem \ref{sumform}, this suggests that the study of the boundaries of Borel-Serre compactifications of Siegel threefold of this type -- realized as spin Shimura varieties for rational quadratic spaces of signature $(3,2)$ -- might shed light on the provenance of ``Stark-Heegner" points in $X_0(N)(K[c]) \longrightarrow E(K[c])$.
-This observation also allows us to interpret our main formula in terms of $\partial \mathfrak{X}_{A, 2}^{\operatorname{BS}}$ for any such Siegel threefold $\mathfrak{X}_{A,2}$.
-We hope to return to this idea in a subsequent work.
-Let us note that the strategy of realizing locally symmetric spaces for $\operatorname{GL}_n$ in the boundaries of Borel-Serre compactifications of ambient symplectic or unitary Shimura varieties, which seems to go back to Clozel (cf.~\cite{Cl20}), is used crucially in the constructions by Scholze \cite{Sch15}, Harris-Lan-Taylor-Thorne \cite{HLTT}, and Allen-Calegari-Caraiani-Gee-Helm-Le Hung-Newton-Scholze-Taylor-Thorne \cite{ACC} of Galois representations associated to cuspidal $\operatorname{GL}_n$-automorphic representations.
+It can be identified as a twisted or quaternionic Siegel threefold via the accidental isomorphism $\operatorname{GSpin}(3,2) \cong \operatorname{GSp}_4(W)$, defined over any number field over which the quadratic space splits (see \cite[Appendix A]{KuRa}).
+Hence, $D(V_{A, 2})$ can be realized as a component in the boundary $\partial \mathfrak{X}_{A, 2}^{\operatorname{BS}}$ of the Borel-Serre compactification $\mathfrak{X}_{A, 2}^{\operatorname{BS}}$ of $\mathfrak{X}_{A,2}$.
+Via Theorem \ref{sumform}, this suggests that a study of the boundaries of Borel-Serre compactifications of twisted Siegel threefolds might shed light on the provenance of ``Stark-Heegner" points in $X_0(N)(K[c]) \rightarrow E(K[c])$.
+This observation also allows us to interpret our main formula in terms of $\partial \mathfrak{X}_{A, 2}^{\operatorname{BS}}$ for any such threefold $\mathfrak{X}_{A,2}$.
+We note that the strategy of realizing locally symmetric spaces for $\operatorname{GL}_n$ in the boundaries of Borel-Serre compactifications of symplectic or unitary Shimura varieties, which seems to go back to Clozel (cf.~\cite{Cl20}), is used crucially in the constructions by Scholze \cite{Sch15}, Harris-Lan-Taylor-Thorne \cite{HLTT}, and Allen-Calegari-Caraiani-Gee-Helm-Le Hung-Newton-Scholze-Taylor-Thorne \cite{ACC} of Galois representations associated to cuspidal $\operatorname{GL}_n$-automorphic representations.